Yoric/redreaming-firefox/hats/details.md

     * **Firefox Core**, which is used to run all Hats;
     * **Bookmarks**, which also have the side-effect of switching the user to the appropriate Hat when they are used;
     * **Site-to-Hat association**, which let Firefox switch the user to the appropriate Hat when browsing to given site;
+    * **Saved passwords**, so it's easy to choose to use the same identity across multiple Hats (but you opt-in to identities through the login process);

   What is shared between devices